-There are three main reasons why convergence accommodation is rarely considered:-
+There are three main reasons why convergence accommodation is rarely considered:

-Firstly, our experience with a few special orthoptic patients has given us a false impression of how typical eyes behave.
-Lenses clearly change angles in accommodative strabismus, so we have "evidence" that blur is always the stronger influence (i.e. blur drives accommodation which drives accommodative vergence; blur→A→AC).
+1. Firstly, our experience with a few special orthoptic patients has given us a false impression of how typical eyes behave.
+Lenses clearly change angles in accommodative strabismus, so we have 'evidence' that blur is always the stronger influence (i.e. blur drives accommodation which drives accommodative vergence: blur $\rightarrow A \rightarrow AC$ ).

 But if we consider accuracy of cues, disparity detection is a much more precise system than blur detection.
-For example, typical depth of focus is approximately 0.5D, so an image at 50cm could be seen as clear anywhere between 40cm and 66cm; and myopic and hypermetropic blur look subjectively very similar.
-In contrast, a fairly normal 55"arc stereopsis using the Frisby test means we can spot 1.5mm difference in depth, and can also easily tell whether the disparity is crossed or uncrossed.
-Why would anyone drive responses using a distance judgment made from blur, with a possible (and largely non-directional) error of 10-16cm, when disparity provides almost 100 times more accuracy?
-Physiologists e.g. Judge's group, found disparity to be the primary drive to near responses in primate studies from the 1980's and 1990's , but many clinicians still consider accommodative vergence to be the primary drive to convergence.
+For example, typical depth of focus is approximately 0.5D, so an image at 50 cm could be seen as clear anywhere between 40 cm and 66 cm; and myopic and hypermetropic blur look subjectively very similar.
+In contrast, a fairly normal 55" arc stereopsis using the Frisby test means we can spot 1.5 mm difference in depth, and can also easily tell whether the disparity is crossed or uncrossed.
+Why would anyone drive responses using a distance judgement made from blur, with a possible (and largely non-directional) error of 10-16 cm, when disparity provides almost 100 times more accuracy?
+Physiologists, for example Judge's